Post Summary: A Month By Month Breakdown of the Best Time to Visit Jordan

 Weather in Jordan in March

-Spring starts to bloom in March.
+Spring starts to bloom in March and we’re beginning to see the start of the best time to travel to Jordan.
 This is when you will see Jordan’s valleys become (more) lush with greenery, and wildflowers begin to open around the place.
 The cold, chilly days of winter are behind Jordan at this time of year.

 Temperatures are around 16°C in Amman, and ancient Petra is around 18°C; the most famous sights of Jordan are relatively quiet, with far fewer tourists than you’ll see later in the year.
 Nights, however, can still be pretty chilly.
 The Dead Sea is really starting to warm up, with daytime temperatures pushing 26°C.